Designing Accessible Error Toast Notifications

 Automated Validation & Screen Reader Testing Protocol

 Automated accessibility testing catches only ~30% of toast-related violations.
 Combine axe-core with manual screen reader validation to verify announcement timing, focus restoration, and color contrast.
-Integrate validation into your CI pipeline to block merges that introduce inaccessible notification patterns.
+Integrate the check into CI to block merges that introduce inaccessible notification patterns.

-* Validates toast container against WCAG 2.2 AA standards
+/** Validate the toast container against WCAG 2.2 AA. */

 const container = document.getElementById('toast-queue');